soehms/projects_docker_guide/README.md

 If you already have [Docker for Powershell](https://github.com/soehms/docker_for_powershell#docker-for-powershell) on your computer, you can [skip this section](#2.2).
 Alternatively (for advanced users), if you have a [WSL](https://learn.microsoft.com/en-us/windows/wsl/)-distribution (say Ubuntu or something similar) with a working [Docker](https://docs.docker.com/engine/install/ubuntu/) or if you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) you may skip this section, too.

-If you don't have Docker for Powershell installed yet, you'll see the following screen:
+If you don't have any Docker installed yet, you'll see the following screen:

 ![Installation needed](screenshots/DockerForPowershellMissing.png)